decredcommunity/social-media-stats/README.md

 # Decred Social Media Data

+For visual graphs of the data see: https://github.com/xaur/social-media-data/blob/graphs/graphs/index.md

+The images are stored in a separate Git branch called `graphs` to avoid having large binary files in `master`.

 `data` directory contains time series data of Decred social media stored in CSV format:

 - Each CSV file contains only a single metric.
 This is simple, flexible and composable.